cpres1/heritage-exposure-LB/README.md

-The files in this repository accompany the work presented in [insert title of paper]*.
+The files in this repository accompany the work presented in Prescott et al. (2026) 'National-Scale Assessment of Tangible Cultural Heritage Exposure to Climate-Related Coastal Hazards in Lebanon'*.
 They include the following scripts, all written in MATLAB (R2026a):

 - processData.m
 - heatMaps.m